Dr Gwo-tzer Ho (IBD)

 Of interest, we have recently shown that fragments of mitochondria, called formylated peptides can be found at high levels in the blood stream during a severe flare of disease.
 These fragments are very similar to bacterial proteins and are known to attract and make immune cells become inflammatory by activating a cell receptor called formylated peptide receptor-1 (FPR1).

 We have already shown that immune cells in the gut have very high FPR1 in UC and Crohn’s disease; and in mouse, removal of the FPR1 gene is beneficial in experimental mouse colitis.
 We think that these particular fragments are leaked into the bloodstream of IBD patients from the damaged gut cells.
-Here they act as a signal that attracts immune cells to the affected gut.
-Hence the FPR1 that acts as our body’s ‘alarm system’ against bacteria, it is also triggered by our own mitochondria leading to the situation where gut inflammation cannot improved – ‘the alarm cannot be switched off’.
+Here, they act as a signal that attracts immune cells to the affected gut.
+Hence the FPR1 that acts as our body’s ‘alarm system’ against bacteria, is also triggered by our own mitochondria leading to the situation where gut inflammation cannot improved – ‘the alarm cannot be switched off’.

 In this study, we aim to directly test the importance of this group of mitochondrial formylated peptides as an inflammatory signal in the bloodstream of individuals with IBD.
 We will study participants with newly diagnosed IBD (and not on any current treatments) and test the ability of their blood to activate and attract immune cells.
 We will then block this response using an experimental drug that blocks FPR1-receptor.
 This data will then be used to make better drugs that are even more specific that may eventually lead to clinical use in IBD.